JulienBeguin/Digital-Soil-Mapping/README.md

 # R-codes for Digital Soil Mapping

 The following appendices contain all R-codes to run and replicate statistical analyses presented in the following paper:
-Beguin, J., Fuglstad, G-A., Mansuy, N, Paré, N. 2017.
+Beguin, J., Fuglstad, G-A., Mansuy, N, Paré, D. 2017.
 Predicting soil properties in the Canadian boreal forest with limited data: comparison of spatial and non-spatial statistical approaches.
 Geoderma, in press.

 # Appendix 1.1 demonstrates how to use the following methods presented in the paper for the dataset "Meuse":
 1) Methods: random forests, boosted regression trees, weighted-KNN, cubist, generalised linear (GLM) and additive (GAM) models